SchildiChat/schildichat-android-next/FEATURES.md

     - Show unread chats on top (while optionally ignoring muted unreads)
     - Pin favorites
     - Show low priority on bottom
-- Non-expanding compact app bar in the chat overview †
 - Show start-new-chat action in the top app bar rather than as floating action button †
 - Show unread counts †
 - Show alt text for inline images / custom emotes, instead of not showing them at all